AshtonLKY/NARSIM_streamlit/README.md

 - Ensure system message is applied correctly (So far the prompt template does a good job of instructing the LLM)
 - Allow for multiple PDF

+# OpenAI NARSIM

+## Usage
+Just download the OpenAI .ipynb file and run it
+## To do
+- Function Calling
+- Conflict generation tests